leap71/leap71.github.io/coding-for-engineers/13-computational-geometry-part1.md

 PicoGK gives you three fundamental geometry types to work with: `Voxels`, `Mesh`, and `Lattice`.

-We have alread worked with all of these over the past chapters.
+We have already worked with all of these over the past chapters.
 But we only skimmed the surface.

 In the next chapters, I show the power of lattices for creating engineering geometry.